uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 ### New design

 For now, I am using [Tailwind's "Preflight" CSS reset](https://tailwindcss.com/docs/preflight) along with their [Typography plugin](https://tailwindcss.com/docs/typography-plugin).
 It looks quite nice without any work, though it is a little annoying to disable some of the styling.
 I haven't implemented dark/light mode or any color scheme yet, but thats on the menu for later.
-I'm still deciding between a minimalistic design with little to no accents, a rainbowish theme, or just one accent color.
+I'm still deciding between a minimalistic design with little to no accents, a rainbow-ish theme, or just one accent color.

 ### New icons